Michijs Logo

 A lightweight vanilla JavaScript library for creating Web Components

-Open in Visual Studio Code npm license npm npm npm Tests
+Open in Visual Studio Code Version MIT Downloads Repo size Minzipped size Tests

 Why MichiJS?